sassbreak/sassbreak.github.io/_posts/2015-03-06-flexible-media-query-mixin.md

 ##One Solution
 I have gotten away from naming my breakpoints and from creating them at "small", "medium" and "large" sizes.
 The mixin below is a versatile solution that allows for the creation of breakpoints as the content dictates.
 It defaults to `min-width:` for a terse include but arguments can be passed for min, max, height or width.
 This added flexibility means we can use this mixin for most of our query needs.

 Since we are getting fed pixels by our tools this mixin is built to take it right back.
-Let the computer to do the math.
+Let the computer do the math.
 The mixin takes the pixel input and divides it by the base font size, giving us our `em` units.

 {% highlight scss %}
 //base font